ryanxai/cvgen/README.md

 #### Important Note About Docker Volume Mounting

-When using the `/generate-from-yaml` endpoint, you **must** use volume mounting (`-v $(pwd):/app`) to make the generated `resume.tex` and `resume.pdf` files accessible in your host project directory.
+When using the `/generate-from-json` endpoint, you **must** use volume mounting (`-v $(pwd):/app`) to make the generated `resume.tex` and `resume.pdf` files accessible in your host project directory.
 Without volume mounting, the files will be generated inside the container but won't be accessible from your host system.

 ## How It Works

-1. Your resume content is stored in `resume.yaml` as structured YAML data
+1. Your resume content is stored in `resume.json` as structured JSON data
 2. The LaTeX template (`template.tex`) defines the styling and layout
 3. The Python script (`generate_resume.py`) combines your data with the template
 4. The FastAPI service (`main.py`) provides web endpoints for the same functionality
 5. The endpoints can generate files either with personalized names or as standard `resume.tex` and `resume.pdf`
-   - `/generate-resume` and `/upload-yaml`: Generate files with personalized names
+   - `/generate-resume` and `/upload-json`: Generate files with personalized names
-   - `/generate-from-yaml`: Generate standard `resume.tex` and `resume.pdf` from existing `resume.yaml`
+   - `/generate-from-json`: Generate standard `resume.tex` and `resume.pdf` from existing `resume.json`

 ## Creating Your Resume

 1. **Edit Your Resume Data**:
-   - Update `resume.yaml` with your personal information
+   - Update `resume.json` with your personal information
    - Follow the existing structure for experience, education, etc.

 2. **Customizing the Template** (Optional):